pradeephubgit/appsignal-docs/source/support/operating-systems.html.md

 title: "Supported Operating Systems"
 ---

-The AppSignal integrations for Ruby and Elixir contain native extensions and a separate lightweight agent process.
+The AppSignal integrations for Ruby, Elixir & Node.js contain native extensions and a separate lightweight agent process.
 These native extensions are supported on most Linux distributions, FreeBSD and macOS/OSX.
 If an Operating System you use is not supported, please [get in touch](mailto:support@appsignal.com).

 - [Support table](#support-table)
 - [Linux](#linux)